 Have you suffered because of delays in treatment?

 Medical professionals not only have a duty to provide care to a certain standard, they should also do so in a timely manner.
 Delayed treatment can have serious consequences for a patient, causing additional pain and suffering and, in some cases, irreversible complications.
 One of the common reasons why people experience treatment delays is because their condition has been misdiagnosed.
 This can have a knock-on effect of causing delays in referrals to specialists and impacting on the subsequent treatment options.
 Sometimes, this means the patient has to undergo prolonged or more invasive treatment and some may become disabled or disfigured as a result.
 In the worst cases, the patient ends up dying from a disease that could have been cured if it had been diagnosed earlier.
+Patients who have suffered due to delays in treatment may be entitled to compensation.

-When can delays happen?
+When can delayed treatment happen?

 Aside from cancellation of appointments and procedures, delays in treatment can happen in emergency situations, such as in A&E or during surgery when the seriousness of a patient’s condition goes unnoticed.
 Administrative errors can also cause unnecessary delays, such as a hospital, clinic or surgery failing to contact the patient with the results of tests that should be acted on.